Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

  ]
  ```

  Note: A complex object cannot contain an expression that references a value from a complex object.
-Define a seperate variable for this purpose.
+Define a separate variable for this purpose.

-13. The **domainNameLabel** property for publicIPAddresses used must be **unique**. domainNameLabel is required to be betweeen 3 and 63 charcters long and to follow the rules specified by this regular expression ^[a-z][a-z0-9-]{1,61}[a-z0-9]$.
-As the uniqueString function will generate a string that is 13 characters long in the example below it is presumed that the dnsPrefixString prefix string has been checked to be no more than 50 charcters long and to conform to those rules.
+13. The **domainNameLabel** property for publicIPAddresses must be **unique**. domainNameLabel is required to be betweeen 3 and 63 characters long and to follow the rules specified by this regular expression ^[a-z][a-z0-9-]{1,61}[a-z0-9]$.
+As the uniqueString function will generate a string that is 13 characters long in the example below it is presumed that the dnsPrefixString prefix string has been checked to be no more than 50 characters long and to conform to those rules.

  ```
  "parameters": {